LavanSumanan/RoommateFinder/README.md

-# Dioscura: The Roommate Finder
+# Dioscuri: The Roommate Finder

 ## Why we made it
 - As incoming university students, we've faced the struggle of finding a suitable roommate